for-glory/angular-rxjs-php-laravel-with-testing/README.md

 * Provide a way to "preview" the uploaded files.
 For images, we want to see the image, and for mp4's, play the video
 * Write basic tests for your code, and document a way to run them

-GoReact is built using PHP 7.1 with Laravel as the web framework.
-On the front-end we use webpack, TypeScript and angularjs.
-Again, you are free to build your project with whatever you want.
-Just make sure your README is clear and don't assume we have your tools installed on our computers.
-If we need any CLI tools, databases, etc, please be explicit in how we set that up.
-We will be cloning your repo and running it on our machines.
-If you are comfortable, using something like Docker or Vagrant is a good idea to make it easy for others to run your project.
+GoReact is built using PHP 7.2 with Laravel as the web framework.
+On the front-end we use Webpack, TypeScript and angularjs.
+You are free to build your project with whatever you want, but we suggest using PHP with a Laravel backend.

-Your project should include a `README` that explains how to run it, set it up and run any tests etc.
+Your project should include a `README` that explains how to set it up and run it, as well as how to execute your tests.

 **MAKE SURE YOU TEST YOUR INSTRUCTIONS YOURSELF**.